aolayeye/Mapping_Earthquakes/README.md

 # Mapping_Earthquakes
-The Mapping_Earthquakes project is about telling earthquake stories with data. we would utilize the following technical tools to implement visualization that is both aesthetically pleasing and interactive.
+The Mapping_Earthquakes project is about telling earthquake stories with data.
+We would be building insightful data visualization with interactive features on earthquakes from around the world.
+We would utilize the latest earthquake GeoJSON data from the US Geological Survey website.
+We would traverse and retrieve the earthquake data using JavaScript and the D3.js and Leaflet libraries and plot the map data on a Mapbox map through an AI request.

+We will display the magnitude and location of the earthquake on a popup marker on our final map.
+The diameter of each map marker will correspond to the magnitude, size, and color of the earthquake.
+Earthquakes with larger magnitudes will appear larger and darker in color, with a legend providing context for the map data.
+Finally, to illustrate the relationship between location and frequency of seismic activity and tectonic plates, we would add faultlines on the map.
+At the end of the project, we would have implemented visualization that is aesthetically pleasing and interactive.

 - Purpose:
 The purpose of this project is to visually show the differences between the magnitudes of earthquakes all over the world for the last seven days.